Connect Funraise and Salesforce for a powerful fundraising data solution.

 🎯 Start Campaigns in Funraise

 Create Campaigns in Funraise first as Campaign Sites.
-After being created in Funraise, Campaigns will be sent to Salesforce and new Opportunities will be attached automatically.
+When a Campaign Site is created in Funraise, a Campaign is created in Salesforce and new Opportunities (Transactions on the Campaign Site) will be attached automatically.

 Tasks